-On this day in 1977, the Space Shuttle Enterprise makes its first free flight.
-Did you know that NASA built an orbiter than never went into space?
+On this day in 1977, the Space Shuttle Enterprise makes its maiden flight atop a modified Boeing 747.
+Did you know that NASA built an orbiter that never went into space?
 The Space Shuttle Enterprise has been called “one of NASA’s most elaborate and expensive playthings”—yet the Space Shuttle Program would never have taken off without it.

 No pun intended, of course.

 Enterprise got its name because a bunch of Trekkies lobbied for it.
 Literally!
 The Space Shuttle was supposed to be named “Constitution” in honor of the nation’s bicentennial—also “Constitution” was the name of one of the U.S. Navy’s very first frigates, and each Space Shuttle would eventually be named after a seafaring vessel.
 Nevertheless, Americans wrote 100,000 letters petitioning for a name change, and President Gerald Ford complied.

 Members of the Star Trek cast would even attend the shuttle’s rollout ceremony.

 Hmm.
 How many of those attendees realized that the name actually has much deeper roots than a mere television show?
 The original Enterprise was a British warship captured by Benedict Arnold during the American Revolution.
 This was back in the days when Arnold was a fiery Patriot, not a traitor.
 Arnold’s Enterprise began a long tradition of American naval ships named Enterprise—and now the tradition would carry over to a Space Shuttle, too.

 Enterprise was a full-scale prototype of a Space Shuttle in many ways, but it was missing elements that would have been needed for a real journey into space: Enterprise never had engines, and it never had a heat shield.
 NASA thought it would retrofit Enterprise with these items someday, but the project never became financially feasible.
 Other orbiters such as Challenger and Endeavour were built instead.